pondrejk/dizzer/combined_build.md

 The second problem is that even if we had a clearly defined set of criteria, in practice we could hardly find a dataset that would fit all of them.
 Therefore not all properties are deemed mandatory, which in turn leads to confusion and labeling almost anything as big data.
 To articulate the gist of the term, more work is needed on the relations of the parameters, some might be merged (resolution is a consequence of exhaustivity, indexicality enables relationality) or discarded (extensionality and scalability seem to describe the infrastructure rather than data).

-Aware of these problems, @kitchin2016makes argues that *velocity* and *exhaustivity* are qualities that set big data apart and distinguish them from "small" data.
-We can add that these two characteristics also present the most interesting challenges to cartographic presentation of such data.
-So even though we will continue to use the established term in the following chapters, the little too simplistic adjective "big" will be meant as a proxy for **generated continuously in real time and containing an unreduced set of elements**.
+Aware of these problems, @kitchin2016makes argue that *velocity* and *exhaustivity* are qualities that set big data apart and distinguish them from "small" data.
+We can add that these two characteristics also present the most interesting challenges to cartographic visualisation of such data.
+If we adopt this view, we can treat the rather too simplistic adjective "big" as a short name for *generated continuously in real time and containing an unreduced set of elements*.

 ## 1.2 Other ways of understanding big data

-In this section we briefly review the writing of authors seeking to define big data.
-The term itself was fist used in context of dealing with massive datasets in mid-1990s by John Mashey [@diebold2012personal], but the heaviest circulation of the term in scientific and popular media takes place only in recent years.
-From the breadth of works, several tendencies can be identified, providing more or less illuminating interpretations of the subject.^[for an alternative summary of definitions see @gandomi2015beyond, for bibliometric analysis of related scientific literature see @nobre2017scientific.]
+In this section we briefly review the writing of authors that seek to define big data.
+The term itself was fist used in context of dealing with massive datasets in mid-1990s by John Mashey [@diebold2012personal], but the heaviest circulation of the term in scientific and popular media took place only in recent years.
+Some general tendencies keep reappearing in the plethora of works.^[For an alternative summary of definitions see @gandomi2015beyond, for bibliometric analysis of related scientific literature see @nobre2017scientific.]

 ### 1.2.1 Vs and keywords

-Kitchin's taxonomy mentioned in the previous section is based on a review of older definitions, starting with the often-cited three Vs (standing for *volume*, *velocity*, and *variety*) by @laney20013d.
-The notion of *exhaustivity* was added by @mayer2013big, concepts of *resolution* and *indexicality* came from @dodge2005codes, @boyd2012critical adds *relationality*, and the qualities of *extensionality* and *scalability* were taken from @marz2012big.
+Kitchin's taxonomy mentioned in the previous section is based on a review of older definitions, starting with the often-cited three Vs (*volume*, *velocity*, and *variety*) by @laney20013d.
+The notion of *exhaustivity* was added by @mayer2013big, concepts of *resolution* and *indexicality* came from @dodge2005codes, @boyd2012critical add *relationality*, and the qualities of *extensionality* and *scalability* were taken from @marz2012big.

-Other properties attributed to big data include *veracity* (data can be messy, noisy and contain uncertainty and error) and *value* (many insights can be extracted, data can be repurposed), both brought forward by @marr2014big referring to the messiness and trustworthiness that is usually less controllable in case of big data.
-One could argue that these properties are just an another aspect of variety, as data vary not only in type and structure, but also in quality.
-This is can be the case for small data as well, however as @marr2014big hopes, "the volumes often make up for the lack of quality or accuracy", which is sure debatable.
+Other properties attributed to big data include *veracity* (data can be messy, noisy and contain uncertainty and error) and *value* (many insights can be extracted, data can be repurposed), both brought forward by @marr2014big.
+One could argue that these properties are just aspects of variety, as data vary not only in type and structure but also in quality.
+This is can be the case for small data as well, @marr2014big argues that "the volumes often make up for the lack of quality or accuracy", which is surely debatable.

 Moreover, *variability* (the meaning obtainable from data is shifting in relation to the context in which they are generated) was identified by David Hopkins in relation to text analysis [@brunnelli2011will]. @li2016geospatial name also *visibility* (efficient access to data via cloud storage and computing) and more curiously *visualistation* as big data properties.

-@suthaharan2014big, dealing with a task of early recognition of big data characteristics in computer network traffic, argues that three Vs do not support such early detection in continuous data streams.
+@suthaharan2014big, dealing with early recognition of big data characteristics in computer network traffic, argues that three Vs do not support such early detection in continuous data streams.
 Instead he proposes three Cs: *cardinality* (number of records), *continuity* (meaning both representation of data by continuous functions, and continuous growth of size with time), and *complexity* (which is again a combination of three parameters: *large varieties of data types*, *high dimensionality*, and *high speed of processing*).
-One might ask why authors seek to propose parameters in triples, even at the cost of occluding additional properties as sub-parameters.
-Possible answer might be that such triples allow to create three-dimensional parameter spaces or "cubes" where we can place datasets to create neat visualisations.
-Humor aside, Suthaharan's approach is interesting in observing the rate of change in parameters in real time.
+One might ask why the author seeks to propose parameters in triples, even at the cost of occluding additional properties as sub-parameters.
+Suthaharan's approach is though interesting in observing the rate of change in parameters in real time.

 Laney's 3 Vs were brought into commercial management-speak and became a slogan further powering the hype of big data.
 Nevertheless, it inspired a number of other authors to extend it quite creatively.
 For example @uprichard2013focus lists other v-words to be considered, both in positive (*versatility*, *virtuosity*, *vibrancy*...) and negative (*valueless*, *vampire-like*, *violating*...) light. @marr2014big describes five Vs of big data, @van20133v sees seven Vs, @boellstorff2015introduction propose three Rs and @lupton2015thirteen even uses thirteen p-words to describe the subject.
-But as @kitchin2016makes notes, "these additional v-words and new p-words are often descriptive of a broad set of issues associated with big data, rather than characterising the ontological traits of data themselves".
+But as @kitchin2016makes note, "these additional v-words and new p-words are often descriptive of a broad set of issues associated with big data, rather than characterising the ontological traits of data themselves".

 ### 1.2.2 A challenge for technical infrastructure

-Several authors understand big data mainly as a management issue, which is probably due to the fact that handling large datasets is challenging.
+Several authors understand big data mainly as a management issue, which is probably due to the fact that handling large datasets is difficult.
 Hence, the computational difficulties of storing and processing a dataset on a single machine often act as a defining measure.
 Consider for instance @storm2012big quoting Hillary Mason: “Big Data usually refers to a dataset that is too big to fit into your available memory, or too big to store on your own hard drive, or too big to fit into an Excel spreadsheet.”
 Or similarly @shekhar2012spatial state that “the size, variety and update rate of datasets exceed the capacity of commonly used spatial computing and spatial database technologies to learn, manage, and process the data with reasonable effort”.

-The problem with such definitions is determining exactly what size is "too big to fit" and what is the "reasonable effort".
-The computational power of hardware accessible for personal use is constantly increasing ^[Gordon Moore's 1965 paper [reprint @moore2006cramming] stated that the number of transistors on integrated circuits will double every two years.
+The problem with such definitions is in determining exactly what size is "too big to fit" and what is the "reasonable effort".
+The computational power of hardware accessible for personal use is constantly increasing ^[Gordon Moore's 1965 paper (reprint @moore2006cramming) stated that the number of transistors on integrated circuits will double every two years.
 The prediction has proven accurate for several decades and became known as *Moore's law*.
-The pace has slowed down with smaller transistors suggesting that the prediction is reaching its technological limit, though the opinions here vary.
-The overuse of the idea as a synonym of progress has been criticized as too simplistic for example by @kreye2015moores], not to mention the technical infrastructure accessible to large enterprises and governmental organizations — datacenter construction is steadily growing and is expected to almost double the current capacity in 2021 [@statista2018data; @networking2018cisco].
+The pace has slowed down with smaller transistors, which might mean we are reaching a technological limit, though opinions here vary.
+The overuse of the therm as a synonym of progress has been criticized as too simplistic for example by @kreye2015moores], not to mention the technical infrastructure accessible to large enterprises and governmental organizations — data center construction is steadily growing and is expected to almost double the 2016's capacity in 2021 (@statista2018data, @networking2018cisco, see also \ref{fig1}).

 At the same time, new technologies emerge to address the issue — virtualization of storage, networking, and memory make it possible to rent computational infrastructure from "cloud" providers, or to delegate workloads previously carried out by the operating system to remote platforms ^[*Cloud computing* enables companies to consume a compute resource, such as a virtual machine, storage or an application, as a utility rather than having to build and maintain computing infrastructures in house [@rouse2018cloud].
-The cloud models include providing infrastructure, platform or application as a service; main vendors of public cloud solutions are Amazon Web Services, Google Cloud Platform or Microsoft Azure.].
+The cloud models include providing infrastructure, platform or application as a service; most popular public cloud solutions to date are Amazon Web Services, Google Cloud Platform and Microsoft Azure.].
 Other innovations take place in data processing algorithms, analytic engines, and in database design (a whole range of No-SQL databases as well as enablement of distributed processing in traditional databases) ^[Processing and analytical frameworks designed for big data include Apache Hadoop, Apache Spark, or Apache Flink.
 No-SQL databases use a column, graph, document, key-value, or multi-model solution as an alternative to traditional relational database design.].
-Some attempts to summarize technical solutions for big data can be found in @paakkonen2015reference, or @jin2015significance.
+Some attempts to summarize technical solutions for big data can be found in @paakkonen2015reference, or in @jin2015significance.

-As we can see, the "too big to fit" definitions are highly dependent on the resources currently available, plus we need to take into account future improvements that are hard to predict.
+As we can see, the "too big to fit" definitions are highly dependent on the resources at hand, plus we need to take into account future improvements that are hard to predict.
 That being said, understanding the subject as *data that prevent local offline processing on common desktop in reasonable time* is a useful shorthand for judging big from "small" data.
-The border between local (offline) and remote (cloud-dependent) processing exists even though it is a blurry and a dynamic one.
-As the remote processing may be more widely accessible in the future, it can be best advised to consider the scalability of any data-processing workflows early on.
+The border between local (offline) and remote (cloud-dependent) processing exists, even though it is blurry and dynamic.
+Cloud processing will likely be increasingly accessible, one should consider the scalability of any data-processing workflows early on.
 In other words, any workflow designed as a potential big data process will likely have an advantage, as design limitations may prove to be overcome harder than the technical ones.

-One point of confusion for readers of big data related literature that often reoccurs is mixing the characteristics of the subject (stored information) with properties of technologies used to process it (storage, analytics, visualisation, etc.).
-It is debatable if this is a fallacy, depending on to what degree we consider digital data independent from the technical infrastructure around it^[Real world analogies may not be helpful here: for example the properties of gold are independent of the tools used to mine it.
+One reoccurring point of confusion for readers of big data related literature is mixing the characteristics of the subject (stored information) with the technologies used to process it (storage, analytics, visualisation, etc.).
+If this is a fallacy is debatable, depending on to what degree we consider digital data independent from the surrounding technical infrastructure^[Real world analogies may not be helpful here: for example the properties of gold are independent of the tools used to mine it.
 On the other hand, many forms of interaction with digital data are inseparable from the technical infrastructure.].
 To illustrate the difference, compare the following two definitions.
 Fist by @gartner2018what:

 *Big data is high-volume, high-velocity and/or high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision making, and process automation.*